nvanlaerebeke/mitto/src/Readme.md

   - Unicode/UTF-32 tests for parts where were interact with text
       - Json messages
 	  - Message names
+	  - Verify input byte[], so that no crashes happen when bogus/invalid data is tranfered There is no error handling on the Frame objects for example

   - Message names where the text in byte[] > 255, should cause an exception